AlejandroPerezB2B/EEG-HyperscanningYESNO/Behaviour/README_extract_response_markers_HyperYESNO.md

-# HyperYESNO response-marker behavioural extraction

-## Overview
+## extract_response_markers_HyperYESNO.m

-`extract_response_markers_HyperYESNO.m` extracts the minimal behavioural information that can be obtained reliably from the event markers stored in the combined HyperYESNO EEG recordings.
+Extracts the minimal behavioural information that can be obtained reliably from the event markers stored in the combined HyperYESNO EEG recordings.

 The function processes: